This thread was archived. Please ask a new question if you need help.

 - once firefox has started with whatever minimal add-ons or plugins are required running and your five tabs open.

-- it would be best to do this in Troubleshoot Firefox issues using Safe Mode (or do problems only occur when you use video for instance)
+- it would be best to do this in Diagnose Firefox issues using Troubleshoot Mode (or do problems only occur when you use video for instance)

 - after the first 10 minutes of use